 What challenges do companies face when implementing AI?

-As you can see above, some of the common problems mostly include those related to people, data or business alignment.
+As you can see above, some of the common AI challenges mostly include those related to people, data, or business alignment.
 While every company is different and will experience the process of AI adoption in a different way as well, there are certain hurdles you should be aware of.
-In this article, I’ll guide you through some of the most common challenges and pitfalls to avoid in the implementation of AI in business and try to suggest how to be prepared to deal with them.
+In this article, I’ll guide you through some of the most common challenges and pitfalls to avoid in the implementation of AI solutions in business and try to suggest how to be prepared to deal with them.

 Read also: 10 use cases of AI in manufacturing

 The data-related issues are probably the ones most companies are expecting to have.
 It’s a known fact that the system you build is only as good as the data that it’s given.
-I’ve already written about this in my previous article about the things you must consider before implementing AI in your business but since data is the key element of AI solutions, there’s a number of problems that can arise along the way.
+I’ve already written about this in my previous article about the things you must consider before implementing AI in your business, but since high-quality data is the key element of AI solutions, there are a number of problems that can arise along the way.

 1. Data quality and quantity

-How can you solve the data problem?
-First of all, you need to know what data you already have and compare that to what data the model requires.
-In order to do that, you need to know what model you’ll be working on – otherwise, you won’t be able to specify what data is needed.
+First of all, you need to know what data you already have and compare that to what input data the model requires.
+In order to do that, you need to know what model you’ll be working on – otherwise, you won’t be able to specify what training dataset is still needed.
 List the types and categories of data you have: is the data structured or unstructured?
-Do you collect data about your customers’ demographics, purchase history, on-site interactions, etc?
+Do you collect necessary data about your customers’ demographics, purchase history, on-site interactions, etc?
 When you know what you already have, you’ll see what you’re missing.

 2. Data labeling